jessstringham/blog/2018-12-27-KL-Divergence.md

 ## See Also

- - Chapter 10 of Bishop's PRML talks about Variational Inference and 2D bimodal examples!
+ - Chapter 10 of Bishop's PRML talks about Variational Inference and has examples using bimodal distributions over two dimensions.
  - Another example of dealing with difficult distributions is using [Gibbs Sampling](/2018/05/09/gibbs-sampling.html)!
  - KL Divergence is used in [Variational Methods](https://en.wikipedia.org/wiki/Calculus_of_variations) like that used in [Variational Inference](https://en.wikipedia.org/wiki/Variational_Bayesian_methods), which is similar to [Expectation-Maximization](https://en.wikipedia.org/wiki/Expectation–maximization_algorithm#Relation_to_variational_Bayes_methods).